 My family’s favorite Halloween tradition is going to John Ball Zoo Goes Boo.
 Nowadays, this is the only time other than Halloween Night that my entire family dresses up.

 We love walking around the zoo to see the spooky decorations in the animal enclosures.
 We also get great treats there.

-Last year, they really stepped up their game and had so many non-food or healthier options.
-Even my health-conscious father-in-law was impressed!
+Last year, the zoo really stepped up their game and had many non-food or healthier options.
+But don’t worry – they still have candy!